 - Isolation: Some believe that burial is best when friends and family intend to visit the gravesite.
-Due to the breakdown of the family, and that some family members no longer live in close proximity to each other, burial has become less appealing as a way to remember the deceased.
+Due to the breakdown of the family and the fact that some family members no longer live in close proximity to each other, burial has become less appealing as a way to remember the deceased.

 What about the resurrection of the body?